Bodies and body parts: helping autistic children learn

 - Use everyday moments.
 For example, you can introduce the names of body parts while your child is having a bath or you’re helping your child get dressed.

-- Look at a book: you can use the pictures to help your child learn the names for the parts of the body.
+- Look at a book.
+You can use the pictures to help your child learn the names for the parts of the body.

-- Use dolls with realistic body parts: you can name the body parts when you’re playing with your child.
+- Use dolls with realistic body parts.
+You can name the body parts when you’re playing with your child.

-- Use visual supports such as Social Stories™.
+- Use visual supports and social stories.

-Public vs private body parts
+Public and private body parts

 You might want to start with the idea of naked versus clothed.